-There are many Ragdoll breeders and catteries.
-If you are looking for a Ragdoll cat, it is probably best to buy either a rescue Ragdoll (a Ragdoll that has been abandoned or needs to be adopted because a family is moving out of the country or varius other reasons), a retired breeder (these cats range in age from 3 to 8 yers old and they are cats that breeders have used to breed.
-The breeders look for a safe home for the retired breeders) or adopt a new kitten.
+If you want to adopt a purebred cat, many options are available.
+It is probably best to adopt either a rescue Ragdoll (a Ragdoll that has been abandoned or needs to be adopted because a family is moving out of the country or for various other reasons) or a retired breeder (these are purebred cats that breeders have used for breeding litters, and they are usually 3 to 8 years old).

-NEW!
-Check out our page of recommended Ragdoll cat breeders.
+Check out Floppycats readers’ list of recommended Ragdoll cat breeders by state.

-Ragdoll Rescue is sometimes the best route for those who do not have the time or energy for a kitten or are looking for a more established cat.
-And the pure bred cat rescues out there will do a good job in looking at your background and family needs to place the right kitty with you.
+Our “Find a Ragdoll Cat Breeder” page might help you more with the research process.
+A good Ragdoll cat rescue is sometimes the best route for those who do not have the time or energy for a kitten or are looking for a more established cat.
+Purebred cat rescues do a great job of looking at your background and family needs to place the right kitty with you.

 Some of the things to look for in a breeder are:

 - Are the kittens raised underfoot? (in the breeder’s home)

 - Does the breeder have a decent reputation?

 - Do the cats look happy and well on the breeder’s website?

 - Does the breeder have dogs or children?

 - Do you personally like the breeder’s personality?